 The first generation of blockchain and defi platforms work in the same manner as we outlined above.
 However, these systems had drawbacks like the massive use of computing power and lack of functionality beyond tracking ledgers.
 Second generation cryptocurrencies like Ethereum improved on these points along with transaction speeds.

 The main issue with the first generation of blockchain was the complexity of the process.
-Originally, the calculations that form the basis of bitcoin mining were too cumbersome for most computers.
+Originally, the calculations that form the basis of Bitcoin mining were too cumbersome for most computers.
 Bitcoin, for example, held a 1 in 16 trillion odds of successful mining.
 This made the creation and transmission of cryptocurrency far slower.

 The next generation built on this and made things faster.
-While 2nd-gen cryptos were still not processing quick enough to compete with payment mediums like Visa and PayPal, they were a step above.
+While 2nd-gen cryptos were still not processing quickly enough to compete with payment mediums like Visa and PayPal, they were a step above.
 This hurdle was holding blockchain back from being a major player in the fintech market.

-With blockchain 2.0, the technology shifted into other decentralised applications.
+With blockchain 2.0, the technology shifted to other decentralised applications.
 This can be seen in technologies like Ethereum, where the blockchain’s multi-functionality is a crucial draw.
 Elements like smart contracts made it a promising technology (more on that later).

 The 3rd generation of decentralised ledgers was a major step forward.
-It dealt with a lot of the concerns about currency transaction security and how to boost bitcoin mining speeds.
+It dealt with a lot of the concerns about currency transaction security and how to boost Bitcoin mining speeds.
 This time around, the scalability issues were the focus of the improvements.

 Previous generations of the technology operated with high block time, referencing the amount of time it takes for information to create the next block within the chain.
 In context, Bitcoin took 10 minutes to set up a block and Ethereum took 20 seconds.
-3rd generation currency ledgers like ada cardano do it essentially in real-time.
+3rd generation currency ledgers like Ada Cardano do it essentially in real-time.

 This breakneck speed comes courtesy of the DAG (Directed Acyclic Graph) system newer cryptocurrencies use.
 These systems can vary based on the specifics of each currency but one thing remains the same: they are acyclic.
 This means that information travels in a single direction reducing the block time and energy consumption severely.

-This makes staking ada or other such currencies a far quicker prospect.
+This makes staking Ada or other such currencies a far quicker prospect.
 We’ll cover the specifics of DAG in a future article, showing off why it works the way it does.
 All you need to know is that newer DAG transaction systems offer thousands of transactions a second, which is leaps and bounds higher than Bitcoin.

 Decentralised Finance Projects & Other Uses

-Here, we hope to highlight some blockchain’s practical applications.
+Here, we hope to highlight some of blockchain’s practical applications.
 The digital distributed ledgers have uses outside of purely decentralising currency exchange.
 A lot of these systems use different types of decentralised ledger technologies.

 Particularly when it comes to industries and data security, a body of data implies that lack of data transparency and over-reliance on centralised databases is a major issue.
 Modern digital ledgers can help solve such problems and balance transparency concerns where possible.
 They can also open the door to far better cyber-security.

 A lot of these new applications are fairly new and some are still in the development phase.
 Keeping this in mind, one must assess them with an open mind but also view them as works in progress.
-Furthermore, who knows whether such a system will be replaced by something better or a new generational advancement within blockchain.
+Furthermore, who knows whether such a system will be replaced by something better or a new generational advancement within blockchain?

 Blockchain Financial Services Use Cases

-Finance has been the major beneficiary of the blockchain and distributed ledger technologies.
+Finance has been the major beneficiary of blockchain and distributed ledger technologies.
 As a means of transferring info, we’ve already covered the main draws it provides.
 Many different players within the digital finance industry have been making headway using the technologies we’ve outlined above.

 Blockchain enthusiasts have been insisting that digital ledgers can solve a lot of the transaction and data trust issues within the financial services industry.
 The idea is novel, and certain cases like that of banks like ING are indicative of quite some promise.

-ING and Credit Suisse conducted the first ever live securities trade on a blockchain platform.
-Both banks were thus able to swap EUR 25 million worth of high quality liquid assets.
+ING and Credit Suisse conducted the first-ever live securities trade on a blockchain platform.
+Both banks were thus able to swap EUR 25 million worth of high-quality liquid assets.
 This was part of a collateral lending application of fintech HQLAx on R3’s Corda distributed ledger platform.
 Such a program was able to help them meet new liquidity requirements and convert them to cash with ease.